Brian-Pho/Textbook-Notes/README.md

 ### Style Guide

-- Definitions are in italics, don't italicize the colon, and end with a period.
+- Definitions are in italics, don't italicize the colon, end with a period.
 - E.g. *Algorithm*: a series of steps that completes a goal.

 - End bullet points with periods unless they have sub-bullet points.